compchem-cybertraining/Cyber_Training_Workshop_2022/CODE_OF_CONDUCT.md

 * Projects completed using local or home institution resources are eligible
 * Can be an application or a coding project
 * The consistency in your course work during this school will contribute to your chances to win the awards
 * The awards decisions will be made based on the committee evaluation.
-The awards will be: 1 first prize ($300), 3 second
+The awards will be: 1 first prize ($300), 3 second, and 5 third prizes.